bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/index.md

 ### What you can expect from me:
-My goal is to maintain similar standards  as algorithms classes at peer institutions.
-For many of you, this is the first and last algorithm class you'll take; some of you will go on to software engineering careers; many of you will go through technical interview.
-For all of these reasons it's important to pack as many topics as possible and expose you to many problems.
-Arguing why an algorithm works is a crucial part of algorithmic problem solving, which we'll approach only intuitively without going into rigorous proofs (for those who have the background of _Intro to math reasoning_ extending these ideas to formal arguments should be easy).
+My goal is to create a class that's similar to algorithms classes at peer institutions.
+For many of you, this is the first and last algorithm class you'll take; some of you will go on to software engineering careers; many of you will go at some point through technical interview.
+For all of these reasons it is important to pack as many topics as possible in the syllabus and expose you to many problems.

 The  syllabus is packed and you will find the pace and the problems challenging.
 I often choose problems from the top R1 universities (such as Stanford, MIT, Berkeley, etc).
 To support everyone's learning at their own pace  I have created detailed lecture notes and an ample set of supporting study questions, practice problems and quizzes, with solutions.